Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - If you notice water coming from the drain pipe under your sink, please place a large, deep bowl or a bucket under the leak and contact management.
 If the leak has caused some standing water, please soak the water up with a towel to dry the affected area to avoid any water damage.

-- CLICK HERE to watch a helpful video from About.com on how to locate and shut off the water supply to the bathroom faucet.
+Watch a helpful video on how to locate and shut off the water supply to a sink (kitchen or bathroom).

 - If your bathtub faucet is dripping, it may be due to the diverter.
 The diverter is either the middle of three knobs or if you have a single fixture, a small pin that is pulled out to divert the water.
 If the diverter is still closed, trapped water can trickle out through the faucet slowly over a few hours.
 Opening the diverter will release the water through the faucet.